-What you must pay when you get these Services that are covered for you services Skilled nursing facility (SNF) care For each stay in a Medicare-certified (For a definition of "skilled nursing facility care," see Chapter 12 skilled nursing facility, of this document.
-Skilled nursing facilities are sometimes called you pay: "SNFs.")
-Covered services include but are not limited to: \$0 per day for days 1 Semiprivate room (or a private room if medically necessary) to 20.
-Meals, including special diets \$100 per day for Skilled nursing services days 21 to 100.
-Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (this If you go over the 100includes substances that are naturally present in the body, such day limit, you will be as blood clotting factors.) responsible for all costs.
-Blood - including storage and administration.
-Coverage of whole blood, packed red cells and all other components of When a network blood begins with the first pint used provider coordinates Medical and surgical supplies ordinarily provided by SNFs your admission, Blue Laboratory tests ordinarily provided by SNFs Shield 65 Plus waives X-rays and other radiology services ordinarily provided by the 3-day prior hospital SNFs stay required by Use of appliances such as wheelchairs ordinarily provided by Medicare to qualify for SNFs coverage.
-Physician/Practitioner services Generally, you will get your SNF care from network facilities.
+- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
+Coverage of whole blood, packed red cells and all other components of blood begins with the first pint used - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs

+Physician/Practitioner services

+Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.

-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as
+- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse or domestic partner is living at the time you leave the hospital